| | | | | | | | | | | | | Creating choices for disabled people, transforming communities and fighting injustice | | | | | Dear Greg,

 In her speech, she went on to talk about her government's attitude to faith and said, 'In this government we split our approach to faith into three clear categories: first, faith for faith's sake – supporting everyone in their right to follow a faith.
 Second, tackling intolerance – cracking down on hatred and bigotry against those who follow a faith.
 And third, faith-based social action – championing and supporting those whose faith motivates them to do good works'.

+If your local experience differs wildlly from this and you feel your projects are anything but 'championed and supported' why not challenge and enlighten your councillors and your MP by drawing their attention to the Baroness' views?
 Our aim is that the eNews will leave you well supported and encouraged in your work.
 Along with the usual round-up of useful funding items and forthcoming events, you will find in this edition another call to discover an openness to people of faith rather than a bias against it, in the EA's Home for Good initiative plus two inspiring stories involving a winter shelter and a cafe church with a difference.
+As we remember the events we have just celebrated at Easter, it seems appropriate to finish with these words from Hebrews 13:

 Now may the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing his will, and may he work in us what is pleasing to him, through Jesus Christ, to whom be glory for ever and ever.
 Amen.